ket.base

 • num_qubits – Number of qubits for the KBW simulator.
 Defaults to 32 for sparse mode, or 12 for dense mode.

-• simulator – Simulation mode for the KBW simulator, either "sparse" or "dense".
+• simulator – Simulation mode for the KBW simulator.
 Defaults to "sparse".

 • execution – Execution mode for the KBW simulator, either "live" or "batch".
 Defaults to "live".